Health & Nutrition8 min read

 Step-by-Step Brushing Guide

-Week 1: Get your dog used to mouth handling.
-Lift your dog's lip gently, touch the gums, and reward with a treat.
-Do this for 30 seconds a day until your dog is comfortable.
+Week 1: Get them used to your hands.
+Lift your dog's lip gently and touch the gums.
+Give a high-value treat immediately.
+Do this for 30 seconds a day until they stop pulling away.

 Week 2: Introduce the toothpaste.
-Let your dog lick a small amount of enzymatic toothpaste off your finger.
-Most dogs love the poultry or beef flavor.
+Let your dog lick a small amount of enzymatic paste off your finger.
+Most dogs treat the poultry flavor like a snack.

 Week 3: Add the brush.
-Apply toothpaste to the finger brush and gently rub it along the outer surfaces of the teeth.
-Focus on the gum line where bacteria accumulates.
-You do not need to brush the inner surfaces -- your dog's tongue handles that.
+Put the paste on a finger brush.
+Gently wipe the outer surfaces of the teeth.
+Focus on the gum line, since that's where the trouble starts.
+You don't need to pry their jaws open to brush the inside (their tongue handles that naturally).

-Week 4 and beyond: Work up to brushing for 30 to 60 seconds per side.
-Use gentle circular motions along the gum line.
-Reward your dog after every session.
+Week 4 and beyond: Work up to 30 to 60 seconds per side.
+Use small circular motions.
+Always end on a positive note with a reward.

 Dental Chews That Actually Work